 These are the locations we will be in during the next couple of months.
 If you would like someone to visit your workplace please get in touch and we will see if we can do it while we are there.
 It will save you some travel costs….

-I sent a message to the other Safety Speakers late last year and asked them to give me a statement or a sentence about what they enjoy about sharing their stories.
+Safety Speakers late last year and asked them to give me a statement or a sentence about what they enjoy about sharing their stories.